Raheel Sharif: Early life and education

 General Raheel Sharif was born in Quetta, capital of Pakistan's Balochistan province.
-He belongs to a Punjabi Rajput (Bhatti) family with roots in Punjab, in the town of Kunjah, Gujrat.
+He belongs to a Kashmiri family from Kunjah in Gujrat District, Punjab Province.

 He has a prominent military background, and is the son of (late) Major Muhammad Sharif.
-He is the youngest sibling among three brothers and two sisters. his elder brother Major Shabbir Sharif (28 April 1943 – 6 December 1971) was a Pakistan Army officer who was posthumously awarded the Nishan-e-Haider during the Indo-Pakistani War of 1971.
+He is the youngest sibling among three brothers and two sisters.
+His elder brother Major Shabbir Sharif (28 April 1943 – 6 December 1971) was a Pakistan Army officer who was posthumously awarded the Nishan-e-Haider during the Indo-Pakistani War of 1971.
 Shabbir Sharif is regarded as the highest decorated military officer of the Pakistan Army who received both the Nishan-e-Haider (1971) and Sitara-e-Jurat (1965), and received the Sword of Honour at Pakistan Military Academy upon graduation.
 His second brother, Captain Mumtaz Sharif, served in Pakistan Army and for his bravery in saving soldiers from a burning tank during an exercise accident, was awarded Sitara-e-Basalat, he received an early retirement due to his injuries.
 From his mother's side, he is related to Major Raja Aziz Bhatti, another Nishan-e-Haider recipient, who was declared as the martyr of Indo-Pakistani War of 1965 by Pakistan.
 Raheel Sharif is married and has four children, three sons and a daughter.

 Sharif received his formal education from Garrison Boys High School, Lahore Cantt, and later on he studied from the Government College in Lahore and afterward attended the 54th long course (L/C) of Pakistan Military Academy (PMA).